Greene County, Alabama: 2000 census

 There were 3,931 households, out of which 32.70% had children under the age of 18 living with them, 36.40% were married couples living together, 27.10% had a female householder with no husband present, and 32.60% were non-families.
 30.80% of all households were made up of individuals, and 12.30% had someone living alone who was 65 years of age or older.
 The average household size was 2.52 and the average family size was 3.16.

 In the county, the population was spread out, with 29.20% under the age of 18, 8.90% from 18 to 24, 25.10% from 25 to 44, 22.10% from 45 to 64, and 14.70% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 88.40 males.
 For every 100 females age 18 and over, there were 79.00 males.

 The median income for a household in the county was $19,819, and the median income for a family was $24,604.
 Males had a median income of $25,707 versus $19,051 for females.
 The per capita income for the county was $13,686.
 About 29.90% of families and 34.30% of the population were below the poverty line, including 44.10% of those under age 18 and 31.60% of those age 65 or over.

 Government

 Greene County is strongly Democratic, but the nature of the membership has changed since the late 20th century.
 After the Civil War, conservative whites of the South continued in the Democratic Party.
 After being emancipated and gaining the franchise, African Americans generally joined the Republican Party of President Abraham Lincoln.
 After African Americans were disfranchised in Alabama in 1901 and other former Confederate states, the Democratic Party was even more exclusively white in Greene County and throughout the South.
 In the late 20th century, after civil rights legislation enabled African Americans to vote again, they joined the national Democratic Party.

 The last Republican to win the county in a presidential election was Barry Goldwater in the 1964.
 It was only one of nine counties to back Goldwater and McGovern, all of which are located in the Deep South.
+Since then, the county has been one of the most Democratic in the state of Alabama, supporting the candidates of that party by overwhelming margins.